hamidahoderinwale/model_metadata_analyses/readme.md

 You could query the data in multiple ways:

-- Get all models with base_model = "llama-2-70b" to see the whole family-
+- Get all models with base_model = "llama-2-70b" to see the whole family
 - Follow parent_model links to trace specific lineages
 - Group by base_model and count derivatives to measure influence